open-navigation/opennav_visual_navigation/initial_tutorial_template.md

   - [ ] Backport Route to Humble
   - [ ] teleop might be automatically launched with the nova recorder for some reason

+NV feedback
+  - Too tied into NV tooling
+    - launch uses an NV wrapper that is not clear how to decypher.
+Also hard to integrate with as a result for anyone else.
+  - Software is too single-purpose specific
+    - None works without Nova
+    - Only works if exactly 1 workflow is followed setting env var or configs for applications (fragile)
+    - Things are nested in uninutitive ways that make it impossible for reuse.
+Recorder launches teleop of robot base. perceptor includes Nav2 + configs can't rip out.
+Hardware is launched when enabling perception stack (backwards) that make it inoperable for anyone else - can't do anything without restarting.
+    - Can't really be reapplied (at least not easily) to any other stiuation but the one NV created to make the demo
+  - Docs are twisted, interconnected and non-linear, it took me hours of back and forth to extract information and still feel like its not telling me the full story on configurations, setup, how to work with it outside of the 1 situation using the nova platform, etc

+  --> Had to change from a codebase intended as a forkable platform that folks could modify for their situation as a working demo to build off of and INSTEAD make it a technology demonstration of only the 1 situation we have with the Nova Carter to show its possible, but only in this narrow situation.
+Tech demo to show its possible rather than a usable platform for users to build fromf for their unique needs.

 # Lidar-Free, Vision-Based Navigation

-In this tutorial, you'll learn how to harness the power of NVIDIA Jetson platforms, `Isaac ROS <https://developer.nvidia.com/isaac/ros>`_, and `Isaac Perceptor <https://developer.nvidia.com/isaac/perceptor>`_ technologies to implement Vision-based Navigation entirely without the use of Lidars, active depth sensors, or other range-providing modalities.
+In this tutorial, you'll learn how to harness the power of Jetson platforms, `Isaac ROS <https://developer.nvidia.com/isaac/ros>`_, `Isaac Perceptor <https://developer.nvidia.com/isaac/perceptor>`_, and `NVIDIA Nova <https://nvidia-isaac-ros.github.io/nova/index.html>`_ technologies to implement Vision-based Navigation entirely without the use of Lidars, active depth sensors, or other range-providing modalities.
 Instead, we'll rely solely on passive stereo cameras as the extrinsic sensing source to achieve collision avoidance, localization, and mapping — a powerful and cost-effective alternative.

-This tutorial will guide you through the fundamental concepts behind vision-based navigation, explain how to configure and launch a vision-enabled Nav2 stack optimized for NVIDIA hardware, and culminate in a hands-on demonstration of a mobile robot performing autonomous security patrols.
+This tutorial will guide you through the fundamental concepts behind vision-based navigation, explain how to configure and launch a vision-enabled Nav2 stack optimized for NVIDIA hardware, and culminate in a hardware demonstration of a mobile robot performing autonomous security patrols.

-Whether you're developing for resource-constrained embedded systems or exploring alternatives to expensive sensor suites, this walk-through provides a complete and practical introduction to deploying advanced autonomous navigation with only vision-based perception.
+Whether you're developing for resource-constrained embedded systems or exploring alternatives to expensive sensor suites, this walk-through provides a complete introduction to deploying advanced autonomous navigation with only vision-based perception using a NVIDIA Nova reference platform.

 .. note: